abelfx/Stocastic_Modeling_Markov_Chain/README.md

 * `README.md`: Project documentation and mathematical overview.

 ## Installation & Usage
-To run the Jupyter Notebook locally, ensure you have Python installed, then install the required dependencies:
+To run the Jupyter Notebook locally, ensure you have Python installed, then install the required dependencies:No

+### Notebook view for a quick access: https://colab.research.google.com/drive/1GvMkK2jGG4y9OkdU2pNpPZ-Pw6knsvn6?usp=sharing

 ```bash
 # Clone the repository